modelfoxdotdev/scoop/README.md

-# Tangram Scoop Bucket
+# ModelFox Scoop Bucket

-This repository contains the Scoop bucket for Tangram.
-You can install the Tangram CLI by running:
+This repository contains the Scoop bucket for ModelFox.
+You can install the ModelFox CLI by running:

 ```
-scoop bucket add tangram https://github.com/tangramdotdev/scoop.git
+scoop bucket add modelfox https://github.com/modelfoxdotdev/scoop.git
-scoop install tangram
+scoop install modelfox
 ```